-Michael Stevens said he hoped the fireworks survey would come back very clearly one way or the other so he could say the Council represented the will of the people, but that didn't transpire.
+Michael Stevens said he participated on the Fireworks Committee.
 He joked that Marysville has a reputation regarding fireworks that could come in handy for tourism purposes.

 Donna Wright had no comments.

 Jeff Vaughan requested an excused absence next Monday as he will be traveling on business.